bem-archive/bem-tools/README.md

 In the case one of these is true the content of the file will be returned to browser.
 The directory content listing will be returned otherwise.

+Since `0.10.0` `bem server` also supports `enb server` under the hood which is recomended way to build your projects.

 #### Build configuration

+Since `0.10.0` `bem make` and `bem server` also supports `ENB` under the hood which is recomended way to build your projects.
+So for build configuration please refer [ENB documentation](https://github.com/enb-make/enb).

+The info about configuration bellow is deprecated and will be removed in the next version.

 There is a default build behavior programmed in the build system.
 The configuration files allow to adjust it a little or change it completely.
 To make `bem make` work you should have `.bem/level.js` file within your levels.
 It should contain the `getTechs()` function,